mkaminsky11/Codex/README.md

 + **TODO:** Revenge blast indicator

 ## Issues and Acknowledgement
 Thank you to [skotlex](https://github.com/skotlex/ffxiv-material-ui) for the awesome icons.
-Check out his awesome FFXIV UI.

 Please report any issues [here](https://github.com/mkaminsky11/Codex/issues) or message me @ ocealot#4484